Odisha Reports 9 New Positive Cases Today

-Bhubaneswar: Odisha reports 9 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288410.
-Khurdha district registered the Highest of 3 COVID19 infections followed by Sundargargh district with 3 cases.
+Bhubaneswar: Odisha reports 9 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288431 .
+Cuttack district registered the Highest of 3 COVID19 infections followed by Khurdha district with 4 cases.

 New Positive Cases: 9